vignesh69420/mcp-server-kubernetes/README.md

     Transport-->>Client: Return Final Response
 ```

+See this [DeepWiki link](https://deepwiki.com/Flux159/mcp-server-kubernetes) for a more indepth architecture overview created by Devin.

 ## Publishing new release

 Go to the [releases page](https://github.com/Flux159/mcp-server-kubernetes/releases), click on "Draft New Release", click "Choose a tag" and create a new tag by typing out a new version number using "v{major}.{minor}.{patch}" semver format.
 Then, write a release title "Release v{major}.{minor}.{patch}" and description / changelog if necessary and click "Publish Release".